grousewood-games/solforge/docs/rules.md

 3. A batch to process any death related events from the battle.
 Again, they apply even if the creature has been dead since the first batch.
 E.g. `Graveborn Glutton` killed in combat will perform its Vengeance damage in this batch.

 Any new and unhandled events raised in the second and third batches are processed in a fourth batch, which is a normal batch.

+### Trigger Resultion Order

+The order in which triggers resolve is deterministic, but can be difficult for a person to track in more complex scenarios.

+The primary determining factor is the order in which events entered the batch.
+This is not obvious since non-interactive and combo'd things happen in order dicated by the code.
+In our `Dreadbolt` example above, it is not clear which event is generated first (spoiler, it's the Creature Destroyed event).
+For spells, the Card Played event is typically last, and forging creatures the Card Played event is usually first.
+But there are many other permutations that I won't list out.

+The secondary factor is the order creatures appeared on the board.
+On the same event, triggers on a newer creature will be processed before an older creature.
+Again, this can be difficult to track in cases with multiple Spawns.

+The third factor is the order a creature gains triggers.
+This can matter when a creature has two triggers that react to the same event.
+As an example, if `Spiritflame Mystic` has `Shallow Grave` casted on it, and then dies later in the turn, will the resurrected Mystic get hit with the original Mystic's `Vengeance` effect?
+Triggers are also processed in a newest-first order, so in this case, yes.
+The Vengeance trigger was assigned at creature creation, the Shallow Grave was assigned on a later play.

+Remember the three batch piles triggers fall into will also influence the order in which things occur.

+The main takeaway is if encountering similar board state, the trigger resolution should be the same.
+Basic interactions can be predicted, complex cascades of triggers not so much.